kaihendry/dabase.com/content/blog/Gsuite-Workspaces-breakdown.md

 # tl;dr

-Having business discussions in Google Chat Rooms aka https://chat.google.com/room/ has serious limitation for search, let almost basic chat functionality.
+Having business discussions in Google Chat Rooms aka https://chat.google.com/room/ has serious limitations for search, let almost basic chat functionality.
 For example you can't even [search across rooms](https://s.natalian.org/2021-02-01/searching-chat.png).

 The workaround is to bookmark
-https://chat.google.com/search/room/${RANDOM_11_CHARS} and **remember to search there specifically** if you are looking for a message from that Chat room.
+https://chat.google.com/search/room/${RANDOM_11_CHARS} and **remember to search there specifically** if you are looking for a message from that specific Chat room.